 - International security

 - Energy security

-Launched in Paris in July 2012, the Transatlantic Security Program brings a group of 30 high-level U.S. and European security experts, strategic thinkers, and government and private sector representatives together in Paris and other GMF locations, three times a year, to explore the security priorities for transatlantic cooperation in the years to come and serve as a forum to stimulate and organize a much-needed transatlantic security dialogue on looming threats and possibilities of cooperation.
+Launched in Paris in July 2012, the Transatlantic Security Program brings a group of 30 high-level U.S. and European security experts, strategic thinkers, and government and private sector representatives together three times a year in Paris and other GMF locations to explore security priorities for transatlantic cooperation in the years to come and serve as a forum to stimulate and organize a much-needed transatlantic security dialogue on looming threats and possibilities of cooperation.

-The Paris office has developed an extensive program on the theme of the Future of U.S. Global Leadership, which includes a great variety of projects, events, speaker series and paper series, in association with multiple partners, and is designed to enhance a European understanding of the future of U.S. global leadership and to assess and anticipate the impact of strategic orientations of U.S. foreign policy on the future of European policies.
+The Paris office has developed an extensive program on the theme of the Future of U.S. Global Leadership, which includes a great variety of projects, events, speaker series, and paper series with multiple partners and is designed to enhance a European understanding of the future of U.S. global leadership and to assess and anticipate the impact of strategic orientations of U.S. foreign policy on the future of European policies.

 The Marshall Memorial Fellowship (MMF) is a key component of GMF’s French–U.S. young leaders’ network.
 Every year, the Paris office selects the French candidates from the public and private sectors, regularly makes the fellows an integral part of GMF’s activities, and helps extend their reach by connecting them with transatlantic and European policy and business audiences.